Photoshop Bootcamp Guide

 3. Click the Paragraph tab to bring the Paragraph panel forward, and click the Justify Last Left button.

 4. With the Type Tool selected, click and drag out a rectangular marquee on the image, underneath the three pears.
+This creates a text box into which your text will flow.

+Photoshop will automatically add some Lorem Ipsum dummy text to the text box.
 You can either start typing on top of that text or if you have copied some text from another document or web page, press Ctrl+V (Windows) or Cmd + V (Mac) to paste the text that you copied into the text box.
+Your text will now flow neatly from one side of the text box to the other because you selected Justified from the paragraph palette.

-How To Edit Paragraphs Of Text In Photoshop
+Editing Paragraphs Of Text In Photoshop

 Once your text is in the text box, you can use the Move tool to drag the text to wherever you want on the image.
 How do you edit and change the text inside the box?